kaungmyat128/devops_coursework/Use_Case_Description.md

 Available resource is world database with city and country tables.

 <b>Success End Condition</b><br>
-Result returned with list of capitals that sorted by population.
+Result returned with list of Capital Citys in the world / in each continent / in each region that sorted by largest to smallest population.

 <b>Failed End Condition</b><br>
-No list of capital will be produced
+No list of Capital Cities report will be produced

 <b>Primary Actor</b><br>
 Data Analyst